 Each stilted A-frame is beautifully decorated with designer furnishings, while floor-to-ceiling windows create the illusion that you’re sleeping in the undergrowth.

 Lagodekhi Nature Reserve offers ample hiking opportunities, including a multi-day trek to Black Rock Lake on the border of Georgia, Azerbaijan and Russia.
+In summer and spring, Duende hosts retreats and workshops.

 If your dream is to fall asleep at the foot of the Greater Caucasus mountains, AltiHut 3014‘s backdrop is about as epic as they come.